-N BEHALF OF THE PERSON REQUESTING A TRANSFER 1.
-Name of victim requesting an emergency transfer: $ 2. \ Your \ name \ (if \ different \ from \ v \\$ ictim's) 3.
-Name(s) of other family member(s) listed on the lease: 4.
-Name(s) of other family memb per(s) who would transfer with the victim: 5.
-Address of location from which h the victim seeks to transfer: 6.
-Address or phone number for contacting the victim: 7.
-Name of the accused perpetrat tor (if known and can be safely disclosed): 8.
-Relationship of the accused per rpetrator to the victim: 9.
-Date(s), Time(s) and location(s) of incident(s): ransfer a victim of a sexual assault that occurred in the past 90 erty from which the victim is seeking a transfer?
-If yes, skip in 11.
-11. Describe why the victim belie violence if they remain in their cu eves they are threatened with imminent harm from further arrent unit. • • ny third-party documentation you are providing along with this notice: and that the individual named above transfer.
-I acknowledge that submis n provided on this form is true and correct to the best of my knowledge, in Item 1 meets the requirement laid out on this form for an emergency sion of false information could jeopardize program eligibility and could , termination of assistance, or eviction.
+TO BE COMPLETED BY OR ON BEHALF OF THE PERSON REQUESTING A TRANSFER

+1. Name of victim requesting at n emergency transfer: 2.
+Your name (if different from ı victim's) 3.
+Name(s) of other family men nber(s) listed on the lease: 4.
+Name(s) of other family men nber(s) who would transfer with the victim: 5.
+Address of location from wh ich the victim seeks to transfer: 6.
+Address or phone number fo or contacting the victim: 7.
+Name of the accused perpetr rator (if known and can be safely disclosed): 8.
+Relationship of the accused p perpetrator to the victim: 9.
+Date(s), Time(s) and location n(s) of incident(s): e transfer a victim of a sexual assault that occurred in the past 90 days on t which the victim is seeking a transfer?
+If yes, skip question 11.
+If no, fill o 11.
+Describe why the victim be remain in their current unit. elieves they are threatened with imminent harm from further violence if th 12.
+If voluntarily provided, li st any third-party documentation you are providing along with this notice the individual named above in I tion provided on this form is true and correct to the best of my knowledge, and the tem 1 meets the requirement laid out on this form for an emergency transfer. false information could jeopardize program eligibility and could be the basis of assistance, or eviction.
 Signature Signed on (Date)

-EXHIBIT 16-5: MODEL OWNER NOTIFICATION OF RIGHTS AND OBLIGATIONS
+MODEL OWNER NOTIFICATION OF RIGHTS AND OBLIGATIONS

-Harris County Housing Authority

-NOTIFICATION OF YOUR RIGHTS AND OBLIGATIONS UNDER THE VIOLENCE AGAINST WOMEN ACT (VAWA)
+Harris County Housing Authority NOTIFICATION OF YOUR RIGHTS AND OBLIGATIONS UNDER THE VIOLENCE AGAINST WOMEN ACT (VAWA)